 Indufor has extensive expertise and experience in all these areas, based on almost 40 years of consulting services, mainly within the forestry and agricultural sectors, in over 90 countries worldwide.
 Indufor uses a range of policy evaluation methodologies and tools and is familiar with the evaluation frameworks used by a range of donor agencies and companies operating globally.

-Indufor has worked extensively across Indonesia on projects relating to sustainable development and responses to climate change, for clients including donor agencies, non-government organizations and other international organisations.
+Indufor has worked globally on projects relating to sustainable development and responses to climate change, for clients including donor agencies, non-government organizations and other international organisations.
 This work has included capacity building to support sustainable landscapes and REDD+ readiness; evaluation reviews of ecosystem restoration projects; and development of green growth projects in forestry and land use sectors.

 Forests in the Andes